roblox-compilers/roblox-py/README.md

 If any issues occur here report it in github issues.

 ### #2 - Download client
-A download link is in the devforum post and releases, download the file and place it in your plugins folder.
+A download link is in the releases, download the file and place it in your plugins folder.

 You can check where your plugins folder is by:
 - opening Roblox Studio